picortex/bitframe/docs/bitframe/sdk/SignInScope.md

   }
   ```

-  `initForm` should be invoked at the start of the rendering cycle
+  `initForm` should be invoked only once at the beginning of the rendering cycle
 - #### submit

   Submit intent should be invoked when the user has finished entering the data on the form and submitted it.
 The intent should be called with the email and password fields as show in